Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 Modern Day Tourist Attraction

-Today the penitentiary has been transformed into a museum and a tourist attraction open for the public, with around 1.5 million visitors every year.
-Visitors arrive at the Francisco Bay Island by boat and are given a tour of the cell blocks and the entire island.
+Today, the prison has been transformed into a museum and a tourist attraction open to the public, with around 1.5 million visitors annually.
+Visitors arrive at the Francisco Bay Island by boat and are given a tour of the cell blocks and the island.

 The Legends of Alcatraz